|Nutrition Facts (per serving)|

 This shirred eggs recipe makes a simple breakfast using just two eggs per person.
 Add crumbled sausage or bacon, or diced ham, if you like, or serve them with slices of tomatoes or fruit.
 They are excellent with a side dish of baked beans, potatoes, or even a green salad.

 These eggs make for a delicious weekend breakfast or Sunday morning brunch, or even a different spin on breakfast for dinner.
-Simple but elegant, this particular egg preparation will likely soon become a favorite in your house.
+Simple but elegant, this particular egg preparation will likely become a favorite in your house.

 Gather the ingredients.

 Heat the oven to 350 F / 180 C / Gas 4.
-Put 1 teaspoon of melted butter in each of four individual baking dishes or ramekins.
+Put 1 teaspoon of melted butter in each of 4 individual baking dishes or ramekins.
 Brush the butter over the bottoms and sides of the dishes.

 Break 2 eggs into each dish.